danelimjoco/2025-commerce-data-normalizer/README.md

 # Commerce Data Normalizer

-This project simulates how a unified commerce API might normalize data from different e-commerce platforms like Shopify and WooCommerce, with support for real-time processing and database storage.
+This project simulates how a unified commerce API might normalize data from different e-commerce platforms like Shopify and WooCommerce, with support for database storage and scheduled updates.

 ## Features
-- Parses real-world style JSON formats from different platforms
+- Simulates external API calls to Shopify and WooCommerce
 - Normalizes product data into a single schema
-- Real-time data processing using RabbitMQ
 - Direct database storage of normalized data
 - Automatic updates of existing products
 - RESTful API for accessing normalized data
+- Scheduled data fetching from external APIs

 ## Architecture

-The system uses a message queue architecture with separate queues for each e-commerce platform.
+The system uses a direct API integration approach with scheduled updates.
 This design choice offers several benefits:

-- **Platform Independence**: Each platform (Shopify, WooCommerce) has its own dedicated pipeline, allowing for:
+- **Platform Independence**: Each platform (Shopify, WooCommerce) has its own dedicated API client, allowing for:
-  - Independent scaling of processing capacity
+  - Platform-specific data normalization
-  - Platform-specific error handling
+  - Independent error handling
   - Simplified monitoring and debugging
   - Easy addition of new platforms

 - **Data Flow**:
   ```
-  Platform Producer -> Platform Queue -> Platform Consumer -> Products Table -> REST API
+  External API Client -> Data Normalization -> Products Table -> REST API
   ```
-  Each platform's data flows through its own queue, ensuring that:
+  Each platform's data flows through its own API client, ensuring that:
   - Platform-specific normalization logic remains isolated
   - Processing issues in one platform don't affect others
-  - Data from different platforms can be processed at different rates
+  - Data from different platforms can be fetched at different rates

 ## Quick Start